 Skeptics point to the relatively low number of couples who have applied for partnership documents – but these numbers require context

-With the exception of Shibuya Ward and Toshima Ward, both of which enacted ordinances, all other municipalities have so far adopted their partnership systems in the form of an “administrative guideline”, known in Japanese as a ‘要綱’ (yōkō).
+With the exception of Shibuya Ward, Toshima Ward and Soja City, all three of which enacted ordinances, other municipalities have so far adopted their partnership systems in the form of an “administrative guideline”, known in Japanese as a ‘要綱’ (yōkō).
 One of the main differences between ordinances and guidelines is the way in which they are adopted.
 While an ordinance needs to be voted on by assembly members, a guideline can be issued by individual mayors and doesn’t necessarily need the approval of the assembly.

 This is not to say that mayors can just adopt guidelines whenever they please.
 In January, Hida City’s mayor announced on Facebook that the city would be among the many municipalities that would start partnership systems on April 1st of 2019.
 His assembly members, however, responded to this surprise move by their mayor by arguing that more time was needed before a partnership system could be implemented, and submitting a resolution that successfully postponed the start of the system.
 Nonetheless, successfully adopting an ordinance is a lot more difficult in political terms than issuing a guideline, making it all the more impressive that Toshima Ward’s ordinance was adopted unanimously on the 22nd of March 2019.